jbx-protocol/juice-docs-v1/protocol/contracts/jbprojects/properties/transferaddressfor.md

 /**
   @notice
   The address that can reallocate a handle that have been transferred to it.

+  _handle The handle to look for the transfer address for.
 */
 mapping(bytes32 => address) public override transferAddressFor;
 ```

-* `bytes32` is the handle to look for the transfer address for.
+* `_handle` is the handle to look for the transfer address for.
 * The resulting view function can be accessed externally by anyone.
 * The resulting function overrides a function definition from the `IJBProjects` interface.